ton-blockchain/performance-test/README.md

 # FAQ

+### Why wasn't the test conducted on the mainnet?

+Generating that load on the main network would require a lot of money to pay network fees.

 ### About Layer2/Layer3/Rollups/etc.

 We believe that Layer 2 solutions as well as ZK solutions can be useful for solving some specific problems.